brucemcpherson/gas-fakes-mcp/README.md

 ### 3. Create the `.env` Configuration File

 This project uses a `.env` file in the root directory to manage environment variables.
 Create a file named `.env` and add the following content, replacing the placeholder with your Google Cloud Project ID.
+Note that you need to use a Google Cloud Project for both gas-fakes and the Gemini CLI, so enable the Drive and Spreadsheet APIs up there.
+Assuming you've already used Gemini you'll probably already have one you can use for this.

 ```env
 # Your Google Cloud Project ID